Bernhard von Langenbeck: Career

 At the Geneva International Convention, he endorsed the German Emperor's quote on conduct "a wounded enemy is no more an enemy, but a comrade needing help".

-von Langenbeck is perhaps best known today as the "father of the surgical residency".
+von Langenbeck is sometimes referred to as the "father of the surgical residency".
 Under his tutelage at the Charite in Berlin, he conceived and developed a system whereby new medical graduates would live at the hospital as they gradually assumed a greater role in the day-to-day care and supervision of surgical patients.
 Among his most well-known "house staff" were such surgeons as Billroth and Emil Theodor Kocher.
-The great achievement of his house-staff model was acknowledged by no less than Sir William Osler and William Halsted, who quickly co-opted his concept into the teaching system of the Departments of Medicine and Surgery, respectively, at the Johns Hopkins University Hospital in the late 19th century.
+The great achievement of his house-staff model was acknowledged by no less than Sir William Osler and William Halsted, who quickly co-opted his concept into the teaching system of the Departments of Medicine and Surgery, respectively, at the Johns Hopkins Hospital in Baltimore in the late 19th century.